m-kales/thales-gatsby-netlify/src/pages/products/index.md

 ---
-heading: Put this in your calendar
+heading: Save the date
 path: /products
 templateKey: product-page
-title: We're in this together
+title: Celebrate Critical Thinking
 image: /img/abed-ismail-_jhurn9o8ym-unsplash.jpg
 description: May 28, 585 BC is the day most commonly associated with the beginning of rational inquiry into nature.
 Therefore it is also relevant that